Concerta & Ritalin Guide: Methylphenidate for ADHD

 Further Reading and Assessment

 Track how methylphenidate affects your focus and impulse control.
-Take the ADHD Screener before and after stabilization to measure improvement in core symptoms.
+Take the Focus & Energy Check-In before and after stabilization to measure improvement in core symptoms.

 References: